nicholasgower/PlanetsLib/README.md

 * `PlanetsLib.technology_icons_moon` — Icon to be used in moon discovery technologies.
 * `subgroup=satellites` — A new Factoriopedia row for satellites (below the planets row).

+### Other subgroups

+* `subgroup=gas-giants` — A Factoriopedia row for gas giants.
+* `subgroup=asteroid-belts` — A Factoriopedia row for asteroid belts.
+If any asteroid belts are defined, the Shattered planet's subgroup will be changed to this.
+* `subgroup=dwarf-planets` — A Factoriopedia row for dwarf planets.

 ### Description templates

 Documentation pending.